OliverBrotchie/CSS-Fingerprint/README.md

 Determine a standardized subset to test for.
 This set should test for the key differences between the defualts of different operating systems.

+### XSS Attacks

+If user generated CSS is displayed on websites it may give attackers the ability to track other visitors.

 ## Contributing

 If you have any problems, changes or additions, please just open an issue or pull request!